scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 3.2.
 Balanced Eignevalues Search with NumPy
 -------------------------------------------
-The code below performs an algorithm of eigenvalues and right eigenvectors search in a square matrix using Numpy:
+The code below processes an algorithm of eigenvalues and right eigenvectors search in a square matrix using Numpy:

 .. figure:: numpy_static.png
    :figclass: tb